 In short, this topic is very new to the secondary education industry, but one that should not be taken lightly.
 Institutions need to be aware that it’s an open market, and at that, one that’s maturing quickly.
 Your school isn’t only competing with the academy in the nearby city anymore, and US education is competing with Canadian and Australian education at a macroeconomic level, with the price being a leading indicator.

 4. Boast about upgraded Student Services

-Let the student and their family know about how your program prioritizes international student guidance, natural parents care about how your school advocates explicitly for their child.
-Let know about your specific student service programs as well as added support Cambridge students receive through our Happy Student Initiative.
+Let the student and their family know about how your program prioritizes international student guidance, and natural parents care about how your school advocates explicitly for their child.
+Let know about your specific student service programs as well as the added support Cambridge students receive through our Happy Student Initiative.
 Natural parents should feel at ease knowing students not only the benefit from school-based programs to aid their integration and acculturation but also their local Cambridge Network Student Development Manager and our Cambridge UP online course!

 Check out our blog section to learn about industry trends, international program best practices, ways to engage students, and more.

 For schools looking for more information on Cambridge Network and our services, please submit an inquiry form.